-After reading a thoughtful post from Sally Church about personally reaching out to business partners during the holidays, I thought it might be a good time to give some pointers on the subject.
-While sending holiday cards or gifts is an excellent way to stay on the ‘radar’ of clients, potential clients, and partners, you should also carefully consider the message and the way it is delivered.
+While sending holiday cards or gifts is an excellent way to stay on the ‘radar’ of customers, potential customers, and partners, you should also carefully consider the message and the way it is delivered.
 Here are some tips for small companies or departments based on our experiences:

 - Compose your list.
 First determine how many cards and/or gifts you will send.
 Look through your accounting software, LinkedIn connections, your CRM, ask your team to look through their contacts, and also think about the message you’d like to send.
 If you want to send a ‘thank you for your business’ card, choose only clients/customers, or segment your customers, partners and potential leads into different lists.
 Also, you may want to send cards to everyone, and gifts only to a select few–might as well tag them all accordingly at this time.